charlessolar/DDD.Enterprise.Example/README.md

 **Architecture Overview**

-There are currently 3 nservicebus endpoints.
-One to send demo commands in DemoMessages, one to receive commands in Domain and an event handler in Application.
+There are currently 4 nservicebus endpoints.
+One to send demo commands in DemoMessages, one to receive commands in Domain, an event handler in Application, and one for the presentation layer.

 The Domain endpoint is configured to be a distributor to event listeners and Application is configured to subscribe.